subbyte/haskell-learn/monad.md

 - Avoiding ugly syntax when implementing exception handling (`Except` monad)

 ### 4. How does monad reduce verboseness?
 It turns _a chain of verbose functions_ into _a chain of succinct monad functions_.
+Here's an example of chaining functions.
+The first two implementations are done without monad, the last three are using the convenience provided by the monad syntax.

-- An example: to implement `func :: a -> Maybe c` with three given functions:
+**Goal**: chain the three functions below and implement `func :: a -> Maybe c`:
 ``` Haskell
 -- Maybe is widely used in Haskell to replace null,
 -- so it is safer to return (Maybe a) instead of a for any computation/function